DeepIntoStreams/ESig_BM_on_Manifold/README.md

-# Expected signature of Brownian motion on a Riemannian Manifold
+# Expected signature on a Riemannian Manifold